The Hunger Games (film): Critical response

 Several critics have reviewed the film favorably and compared it with other young adult fiction adaptations such as Harry Potter and Twilight, while praising Jennifer Lawrence for her portrayal as Katniss Everdeen, as well as most of the main cast.
 According to The Hollywood Reporter, Lawrence embodies Katniss, "just as one might imagine her from the novel".
 Empire magazine said "Lawrence is perfect as Katniss, there's very little softness about her, more a melancholy determination that good must be done even if that requires bad things."
 Justin Craig of Fox News rated the film as "[e]xcellent" and stated: "Move over Harry Potter.
 A darker, more mature franchise has come to claim your throne."
 Rafer Guzman of Newsday referred to The Hunger Games as being "darker than 'Harry Potter,' more sophisticated than 'Twilight'."
 David Sexton of The Evening Standard stated that The Hunger Games "is well cast and pretty well acted, certainly when compared with Harry Potters juvenile leads".

-Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, praising the movie as "effective entertainment" and Lawrence's performance.
+Roger Ebert of the Chicago Sun-Times gave the film three out of four, praising the movie as "effective entertainment" and Lawrence's performance.
 Despite a largely positive review, he criticized the film for being too long and noted that the film misses opportunities for social criticism.
-Simon Reynolds of Digital Spy gave the film four stars out of five, calling it "enthralling from beginning to end, science fiction that has depth and intelligence to match its pulse-racing entertainment value".
+Simon Reynolds of Digital Spy gave the film four out of five, calling it "enthralling from beginning to end, science fiction that has depth and intelligence to match its pulse-racing entertainment value".
 Reynolds also spoke highly of Lawrence's performance and director Gary Ross, whose "rough and ready handheld camerawork" meant that viewers were "with Katniss for every blood-flecked moment of her ordeal in the combat arena".
 However, film critic David Thomson of the magazine The New Republic called it a "terrible movie", criticizing it for a lack of character development and unclear presentation of the violence, describing the latter as "un-American".